comp1010mq/comp1000_to_comp1010_transition_workshops/2 - loops/loops.md

 ### Nesting scenario 2

-Change the above output so that the symbols alternate between ^ and - between lines.
+Change the code so that the symbols alternate between ^ and - between lines.

 `N=6`